SALIS & Internet Archive Digitization ("Digs") Project:

 You Can Help Build The SALIS Collection

 To help us make the alcohol and drug classics and important newer books available to all, please consider donating to the SALIS Digitization Project.
-Donations
+Just $30 covers the cost of scanning one book!

 will help make hundreds of books available online at no cost to the reader, benefiting researchers and students, treatment providers,